under-view/kmsroots/docs/vulkan.rst

 		VkBool32                    clipped;
 		VkSwapchainKHR              oldSwapChain;

-	Most members may also be located at `VkSwapchainCreateInfoKHR`_.
+	More information can be found at `VkSwapchainCreateInfoKHR`_.

 	:c:member:`logicalDevice`
 		| Must pass a valid `VkDevice`_ handle (Logical Device) to associate swapchain state/data with.